xinhaoyuan/layout-machi/README.md

 # layout-machi

-A simple and static layout for Awesome with a rapid interactive layout editor.
+A manual layout for Awesome with a rapid interactive editor.

 ## Why?